birkanu/avalanche-forecast/README.md

 # Avalanche Forecast: An Alexa Skill

-This repository contains code for the Alexa Avalanche Forecast skill.
+This repository contains the source code for the Alexa Avalanche Forecast skill.

 To learn more about what the skill does, please check out [Avalanche Forecast at Amazon](https://www.amazon.com/Birkan-Uzun-Avalanche-Forecast/dp/B08393LTZ8/ref=sr_1_1?keywords=Avalanche+Forecast&qid=1578097620&s=digital-skills&sr=1-1).